haraka/Haraka/docs/Outbound.md

     * ipaddress:port
-* An MX object of the form: `{priority: 0, exchange: hostname}` and optionally a `port` value to specify an alternate port, and a `bind` value to specify an outbound IP address to bind to.
+* An MX object of the form: `{priority: 0, exchange: hostname}` and optionally a `port` value to specify an alternate port, and a `bind` value to specify an outbound IP address to bind to and a `using_lmtp` boolean to specify that delivery should be attempted using LMTP instead of SMTP.
 * A list of MX objects in an array, each in the same format as above.

 ### The bounce hook